Studiocanal, Hong Kong’s PCCW Sign Drama Deal for ‘Trust Me,’ ‘Come Home,’ ‘The Five’

 Studiocanal has signed a milestone deal with PCCW’s HK Television Entertainment to have the Hong Kong-based company distribute three English-language series on its free-to-air channel ViuTVsix next year.

-The deal, which marks the first collaboration between PCCW and Studiocanal, concerns three English-language dramas from Studiocanal-owned RED Production Company: The thriller mini-series “Trust Me” (pictured) which is produced for BBC One and starring Jodie Whittaker (“Doctor Who,” “Broadchurch”); The three-part drama “Come Home” which was created and written by Danny Brocklehurst and produced for BBC One; and Harlan Coben’s thriller series “The Five” which was ordered by Sky 1 in the U.K.
+The deal, which marks the first collaboration between PCCW and Studiocanal, takes in three English-language dramas from Studiocanal-owned RED Production Company: the thriller miniseries “Trust Me,” which is produced for BBC One and starring Jodie Whittaker (“Doctor Who,” “Broadchurch”); the three-part drama “Come Home,” which was created and written by Danny Brocklehurst and produced for BBC One; and Harlan Coben’s thriller series “The Five,” which was ordered by Sky 1 in the U.K.

 “I’m very pleased to confirm our first partnership with PCCW, a deal which will see a great selection of our key English-language dramas making their debut in Hong Kong,” said Sarah Mottershead, Studiocanal’s sales executive.`